 Our Deposits will allow you to maximize growth potential through attractive interest returns.

-Latest Fixed Deposit Rates in Nepal
+Latest Fixed Deposit Interest Rate in Nepal

-Fixed Returns: FD returns are guaranteed and there would be predictable growth.
+Fixed Returns: FD returns are mostly positive, and there would be predictable growth.

 Regulated and safe -All the financial institutions operate under the watchful eye of Nepal Rastra Bank

-Flexible Tenures – Range of between3 months to several years.
+Flexible Tenures – Range of between 3 months and several years.

 Yes, you can, but premature withdrawals usually result in reduced interest rates or penalties.
 It’s recommended to align your FD tenure with your savings goals to avoid loss of interest.